 Cloud MDM resolves the problems inherent in traditional, on-premise master data management solutions by providing a central, scalable, readily accessible repository of accurate data—and it does it affordably.
 The reality is that, due to their cost and complexity, traditional on-premise MDM initiatives, particularly the “Big Bang” type, don’t easily get off the ground.
 In contrast, cloud services are making it feasible for organizations that desire more easily accessible and trustworthy data, or that need to establish an enterprise-wide data governance process, to begin undertaking incremental MDM initiatives at lower risk and with much greater success.

-About Chris Hale
+By Chris Hale

 Chris Hale is the vice president of Global Product Marketing at Liaison Technologies (www.liaison.com), a global provider of secure cloud-based integration and data management services and solutions based in Atlanta.
 He can be reached at CHale@liaison.com.